 I.121.9: The puzzle in this verse is what is happening to the cow $(g \circ h)$ -- which depends on what case the word is in and on the interpretation of the VP práti vartayah ... áśmānam.
-If the VP is taken as hostile ("turn the stone against X"), g $\circ h$ is difficult to fit in, since as a gen.-abl. it can't easily be a target.
+If the VP is taken as hostile ("turn the stone against X"), $g \circ h$ is difficult to fit in, since as a gen.-abl. it can't easily be a target.
 See the standard tr., plus Hoffmann (Inj.
 191), for various attempts to wrestle with this possibility.
-However, the VP can instead mean "roll the stone back," with g $\circ h$ an ablative "from the cow" and the action depicted a friendly and helpful one.
+However, the VP can instead mean "roll the stone back," with $g \circ h$ an ablative "from the cow" and the action depicted a friendly and helpful one.
 I consider this to be a variant of the Vala myth, referring to the opening of the cave.
-The problem is that the Vala myth does not ordinarily intersect with the Śuṣṇa story, which occupies the 2nd hemistich, but, as indicated in the publ. intro., the two myths are woven together in this part of the hymn.
+The problem is that the Vala myth does not ordinarily intersect with the Śuṣṇa story, which occupies the 2^{nd} hemistich, but, as indicated in the publ. intro., the two myths are woven together in this part of the hymn.
+See also X.61.13 where the same intertwining seems to occur.